 StrEATFood Awards interview

-How did you come up with your winning dish?
+What was your winning dish?
+How did you come up with it?

 It was bulgogi beef in a brioche bun with a kimchi slaw, which is Korean-inspired.
 I used to work in events and I have made those things separately but never together.
 I just thought it would taste really nice as a dish.

 Were you confident with that dish as well?

 Well, look, the other chefs’ dishes were absolutely amazing.
 The competition was really strong, so it was a bit of a surprise, yeah.
 I think the judges liked it because it was a fresh idea and it hadn’t been done before.

 It was fillet beef, marinaded in pear and soy which I then mixed with sesame.
 The kimchi slaw, I actually started the process of making that a few weeks before the competition so it could ferment.
 I added some pear too, to add a bit of a different spin.
 Then it just came together and it was kind of like a burger style in a brioche bun.
 Luckily, the judges liked it.